hhvm/homebrew-hhvm/README.md

 brew install hhvm
 ```

-We only provide bottles for macOS High Sierra yet.
-If you have another
+We currently provide bottles (binary packages) for Sierra and High Sierra.
+Earlier
-version of macOS then wait a long time for it to compile.
-(This will be
+versions of MacOS are not supported as HHVM requires recent XCode.

-anywhere from twenty minutes on a beefy Mac Pro to a couple of hours on a
+If you build from source, this will take anywhere from twenty minutes on a
-MacBook Air.)
+beefy Mac Pro to a couple of hours on a MacBook Air.

 ## Reporting Issues